BBC Parliament: General election and referendum repeats

 Between 2002 and 2020, the channel frequently showed recordings of BBC general election coverage, from the 1955 election, the first British election programme to be telerecorded as well as other events such as the 1975 EEC Referendum and the 2016 EU Referendum.
 Some have been broadcast on the anniversary of their original transmissions.
 The channel's editor has described this as adding "something of value" and says it helps the channel "reach a wider audience for our normal parliamentary schedule".
+These reruns ceased in 2020 as part of the cutbacks to the channel which saw the ending of the broadcasting of archive programming on BBC Parliament.

 1 – Only three hours of the programme is known to exist.

 2 – This was given a special introduction by David Dimbleby, the son of Richard Dimbleby who presented the 1959 broadcast.
 Only the overnight footage was shown because the daytime coverage was not kept.

 3 – Only two hours of coverage is known to exist with the surviving coverage originally broadcast in mid-afternoon.

 4 – In addition, the overnight coverage of the 1979 election was broadcast on BBC Four on 12 June 2008.

 5 – The 1983 coverage was originally scheduled to be shown on 10 October 2003, but was not broadcast.